leoxhj/haojiexu/paas-java-demo/README.md

-# Podinfo
+# paas-java-demo

-Podinfo is a tiny web application made with Go that showcases best practices of running microservices in Kubernetes.
+paas-java-demo is a tiny web application made with Go that showcases best practices of running microservices in Kubernetes.

-Podinfo is used by CNCF projects like [Flux](https://github.com/fluxcd/flux2) and [Flagger](https://github.com/fluxcd/flagger) for end-to-end testing and workshops.
+paas-java-demo is used by CNCF projects like [Flux](https://github.com/fluxcd/flux2) and [Flagger](https://github.com/fluxcd/flagger) for end-to-end testing and workshops.